pantheon-systems/documentation/source/content/plugins-known-issues.md

 `define( 'WPCF7_UPLOADS_TMP_DIR',  WP_CONTENT_DIR . '/uploads/wpcf7_uploads' );`

-Please note that the temporary folder needs to reside in a folder that can be accessed by dev, test, live, or whichever [multidev](/multidev) you are using.
+Please note that the temporary folder needs to reside in a folder that can be accessed by Dev, Test, Live, or whichever [Multidev](/multidev) you are using.

 At this time, this setting alone does not resolve the issue.
 An issue has been submitted by the community and is being worked on [here](https://wordpress.org/support/topic/attached-files-are-not-sent-anymore/).